 spring-petclinic

-The meaning of the four rows in the following the charts:
+The meaning of the four rows in the following charts:

 Row | Meaning |